devon-research/grokking/README.md

 Furthermore, specify a configuration.
 By default, the given `config.yaml` will be used.

-To generate the data and train a model, do:
+To generate the data and train a model, run:
 ```
 python scripts/data.py
 python scripts/train.py
 ```

-Or, if you are on a GPU cluster, do:
+Or, if you are on a GPU cluster, run:
 ```
 python scripts/data.py
+wandb offline
 sbatch scripts/job.slurm
 ```
+One can then use `wandb sync` to sync results to W&B.

 To run many experiments at once on a GPU cluster, first specify a configuration with one or more list-valued entries.
-Then run:
+Then, in place of the `sbatch` command above, run:
 ```
 python scripts/experiments.py
 ```
 (This will run one experiment for every entry in the Cartesian product of all lists in the configuration.)

-One can then use `wandb sync` to sync results to W&B.